 Best Use Case– It is best for organizations that want to route work to the Salesforce Service Console while keeping the routing implementation that the organization currently uses.

-Omni-Channel will always come into the picture when a case is assigned and will always assigns cases to the right support agents, and so, the customers will also be happy with customer service.
+Omni-Channel will always come into the picture when a case is assigned and will always give cases to suitable support agents so the customers will also be happy with customer service.

-The support managers can also get a holistic view of how everything’s going at the contact center.
+The support managers can also get a holistic view of everything at the contact center.
 Do you know how?
 Let me tell you!

 Omni-Channel Supervisor is the answer, wherein supervisors and managers to check on the health of their call center.
-Supervisors can always keep a track of how their agents, queues, skills, and work items are doing.
-And, if they require more details, they can simply click on any agent, queue, or work item to see more details and that too without leaving Omni-Channel Supervisor.
+Supervisors can always track how their agents, queues, skills, and work items are doing.
+And, if they require more details, they can simply click on any agent, queue, or work item to see more details, and that too without leaving Omni-Channel Supervisor.
 Isn’t that cool?
 I know it is.

-Omni-Channel Supervisor can do more such cool stuff like supporting both queue-based routing and skills-based routing.
-You can literally see the Agents, Queue Backlog, and Assigned Work tabs when you are using queue-based routing.
-While you can see the Agents, Skills Backlog, and Assigned Work tabs when you are using skill-based routing.
-And, if you’re using both queue-based routing and skills-based routing, you will be able to see all the tabs.
+Omni-Channel Supervisor can do more such cool stuff like supporting both queue- and skills-based routing.
+When using queue-based routing, you can see the Agents, Queue Backlog, and Assigned Work tabs.
+You can see the Agents, Skills Backlog, and Assigned Work tabs when you use skill-based routing.
+And, if you’re using both queue-based routing and skills-based routing, you can see all the tabs.

-The key note is you don’t have to refresh data whenever you are in Omni-Channel Supervisor–the data updates automatically.
+The keynote is you don’t have to refresh data whenever you are in Omni-Channel Supervisor–the data updates automatically.
 Check our FREE Salesforce Service Cloud Training.